 9. Use dual coding (words + images together)

-10. Teach students to self-monitor their understanding
+10. Teach learners to self-monitor their understanding

 11. Break complex problems into smaller steps